PostHog/posthog.com/contents/handbook/engineering/feature-pricing.md

 - Features that have the potential to vastly grow our word-of-mouth should be free.
   - Eg. we shouldn't (and don't) charge for extra users in an org because the more people we get inside PostHog, the better.
 - Features that are focused around extra security, permissioning, compliance, or other enterprise-style upgrades should be reserved for our enterprise pricing tier.
-- When possible, we should try to grandfather existing customers' pricing tiers to avoid unexpected pricing changes.
-However, this does not mean that they should get all new features, only that they get to continue using their existing features at the price they originally agreed to.
-Upgrading to a "current" plan to get new features should be easy.
+- Unless there is a very good reason not to, we should grandfather existing customers' pricing tiers to avoid unexpected pricing changes.